DPO as a Service

-Appointing an external DPO is permitted under the GDPR and gives you access to the most experienced professionals in the industry.
+Appointing an external officer is permitted under the GDPR and gives you access to the most experienced professionals in the industry.

-At Sovy, all our Data Protection Professionals are thoroughly vetted to ensure they have extensive experience in data protection law alongside professional qualifications, so you know you’re in good hands.
+At Sovy, our team is thoroughly vetted to ensure they have extensive experience in data protection law alongside professional qualifications, so you know you’re in good hands.

 Every business is different, so our DPO as a service packages vary depending on your needs.
 Our services include: